 There is always a selection of interesting items from the stored Collection on public display and the department has research and restoration facilities.
 The Museum Library holds over 6000 specialist books covering technical, reference and historical aviation subjects for research and reference purposes.

 The Museum offers a public research service for an initial charge of £5.
-The pre-enquiry form can be found by downloading the research request form here.
-Or by telephone/email via the Main Office (+44 (0)1904 608595 / firstname.lastname@example.org).
+Full details of how to enquire can be found here, either apply online or download the relevant form.
+Or by telephone/email via the Main Office (+44 (0)1904 608595 / email@example.com).

 The Archive and The AirCrew Association Archive Trust